-The universe of sectors with high greenhouse gas emissions will be analysed by applying what is known as an "Energy and Ecological Transition" ("EET") matrix.
+The universe of sectors with high greenhouse gas emissions will be analysed by applying what is known as an "Energy and Environmental Transition" ("EET") matrix.
 Issuers in this universe are analysed based on two criteria: the carbon intensity of the company's activities and the level of the company's involvement in the Energy Transition.
 Indeed, companies in these sectors are more likely to take action to significantly reduce overall GHG emissions.
-The matrix looks at:
+The matrix depends on:

-- The carbon intensity of the company's activities, assessed based on greenhouse gas emissions and the company's carbon intensity over scopes 1 and 2 (direct emissions and indirect energy emissions). - The company's involvement in the energy transition, calculated based on an analysis of how the company takes the following environmental issues into account: - o Carbon emissions from the production process; - Upstream and downstream carbon emissions; - o Energy efficiency; - o Opportunities in "green" technologies.
+- The carbon intensity of the company's activities is assessed according to the greenhouse gas emissions and the company's carbon intensity over Scopes 1 and 2 (direct emissions and indirect energy emissions). - The company's involvement in the energy transition, calculated based on an analysis of how the company takes the following environmental issues into account: - o Carbon emissions from the production process; - Upstream and downstream carbon emissions; - Energy efficiency; - o Opportunities in "green" technologies.